Aggregate and visualize

 ) +

-We invite you to skim the incidence2 package “Get
+We invite you to take a look at the incidence2 package

-started” vignette.
-Find how you can use arguments within
+vignette.
+Find how you can use the arguments within the

 R